esawdust/eagledroppings/README.md

 Useful utilities from Landon Cox / Inhale3D.com to use with CadSoft Eagle PCB Design Software.
 Apache Open Source License.
 Landon Cox, elandon at esawdust.com

-eagleclone
+_eagleclone_
 ----------
-To start things off, I'm introducing, eagleclone, a utility that lets you clone or replicate a board and schematic such that it can be imported multiple times into a design without having to tediously fix-up all the nets, component names, and everything else to create a new instance of the module within your design.
+To start things off, I'm introducing, _eagleclone_, a utility that lets you clone or replicate a board and schematic such that it can be imported multiple times into a design without having to tediously fix-up all the nets, component names, and everything else to create a new instance of the module within your design.

-The visual explanation: eagleclone lets you take a schematic and board layout and clone it as many times as you would like.
+The visual explanation: _eagleclone_ lets you take a schematic and board layout and clone it as many times as you would like.
 Using a [Sparkfun OpAmp breakout board](https://www.sparkfun.com/products/9816) as an example (Sparkfun design released under Creative Commons), turn a single design: